Boeing will outsource more jobs to India

 Boeing this year named Tata Aerospace & Defense, India’s largest private aerospace manufacturer, a “2022 Supplier of the Year.”

-That Tata division makes landing gear doors, vertical fins, floor beams, underwing and overwing panels, fuselages, secondary structures, and tail cones.
+That Tata division makes aircraft landing gear doors, vertical fins, floor beams, underwing and overwing panels, fuselages, secondary structures, and tail cones.

 A joint venture with Tata Group also produces AH-64 Apache helicopter fuselages in Hyderabad for military customers around the globe.

-Tata Consultancy Services (TCS), the Tata Group subisdiary taking over the Boeing finance jobs, is a major IT and finance services consulting company, with almost 6,000 employees worldwide and a market capitalization of $140 billion.
+Tata Consultancy Services, the Tata Group subsidiary taking over the Boeing finance jobs, is a major IT and financial services consulting company with almost 6,000 employees worldwide and a market capitalization of $140 billion.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.